rschwa6308/Automation-Game/README.md

 # Automation-Game
-A automation-themed puzzle game written in pygame
+An automation-themed puzzle game written in pygame